fiddleHeads/spatial-reference/content/choosing-projection.md

 The **Lambert Equal Area Azimuthal** projection and the **Azimuthal Equidistant** projection are examples of azimuthal projections.
 In fact, the Azimuthal equidistant global projection is used as the emblem for the United Nations.

-This section borrows ideas, phrases, and images from Sally Hermansen,
+This section borrows ideas, phrases, and images from Sally Hermansen, [GIS Geography](https://gisgeography.com/conic-projection-lambert-albers-polyconic/),